Luckia: Description

 Luckia have compressed bodies and short rostra.
 Hatchlings are around 1.5 mm long.
 Adult females measure approximately 8 mm, the length of their first antenna; the second antenna is about half that length.
 Their body is smooth, and they have no eyes.
 The joints are slender and linear, with a cleft triangular telson.
 Their flagella have two parts, and their labrum is whole, with triturative molars.
 The outer rami are shorter than the inner ones, and they have a smooth third epimeral plate.

 Distribution

-L. striki are found in hydrothermal vents in the Mid-Atlantic Ridge, between depths of 1,670 m and 2250 m, in temperatures around 4.26 C. The species has been found in the Lucky Strike site (37°17′N 32°16′W), over the Rainbow Hydrothermal Field (36°14′N 33°54′W), and at the Menez Gwen field (37°50′N 31°31′W).
+Luckia striki are found in hydrothermal vents in the Mid-Atlantic Ridge, between depths of 1,670 m and 2250 m, in temperatures around 4.26 C. The species has been found in the Lucky Strike site (37°17′N 32°16′W), over the Rainbow Hydrothermal Field (36°14′N 33°54′W), and at the Menez Gwen field (37°50′N 31°31′W).